dalgona coffee

 The difference between Dalgona coffee, Frappe, and Whipped coffee.

-Looking at the main ingredients, one might say that Dalgona coffee is the same as Frappe and an Indian whipped coffee, and that is exactly what it is, but with a couple of differences.
+Looking at the main ingredients, one might say that Dalgona coffee is the same as Frappe and an Indian whipped coffee, and that is precisely what it is, but with a couple of differences.
 Whipped coffee also refers to the process of making the coffee foam.

 Dalgona Coffee vs Frappe – Differences